FBI: Steep climb in teens targeted by online ‘sextortion’

 The Department of Homeland Security is also working to track fake accounts back to their source, said Steve Francis, the acting executive director of Homeland Security Investigations.
 It isn’t clear whether federal prosecutors had brought any cases tied to the scams.

-The tactics used by those behind the fake accounts are getting more aggressive, and cases have been rising around the world, advocates said.
+The tactics used by those behind the fake accounts are getting more aggressive, sometimes asking for photos within minutes, and cases have been rising around the world, advocates said.

 “This is a growing crisis and we’ve seen sextortion completely devastate children and families,” said Michelle DeLaune, CEO of the National Center for Missing and Exploited Children.
 “The best defense against this crime is to talk to your children about what to do if they’re targeted online.”